 321 4.
 Environmental Consequences 4.18 Impacts on Visual Resources visual impact threshold distances of renewable energy projects (Argonne National Laboratory), theoretical prediction of glare potential from renewable energy projects (Sandia National Laboratory), and the EISs for the Rio Mesa and Hidden Hills projects proposed by the Applicant using similar technology.
 Additionally, as stated earlier, the entire breadth of BLM's Solar PEIS is taken into consideration, particularly those discussions centered on the Riverside East SEZ (3DScape, 2013).
 Development of the KOPs for the PSEGS included consideration of 17 SR points located within the 30-mile-radius (2,827 square miles) visual impact threshold distance (VITD) boundary, as shown in Figure 3.19-3.
-Given the adjacency of JTNP and its sensitive receptors and dark sky, great care was given to areas administered by the NPS.
+Given the adjacency of JTNP and the sensitive receptors and dark sky of the JTNP, great care was given to areas administered by the NPS.
 The viewshed delineation and subsequent analysis of other data layers revealed that the PSEGS viewshed overlays 4.86 percent of JTNP.
 Because of the proximity of the Coxcomb Mountains, which are a part of the JTNP Wilderness Area, 10.1 percent of the JTNP Wilderness Area is within the PSEGS viewshed.
 This analysis employed a multiple criteria decision analysis matrix to quantitatively identify which of the SR locations were the most visually sensitive (3DScape, 2013).
 Based on this analysis, 9 of the 17 SRs were elevated to KOP status.
 These nine KOPs are added to the baseline visual conditions for the analysis.
 The SRs that were elevated to KOPs are KOPs 3A, 7A, 8A, 9A, 10A, 12A, 13A, 15A, and 17A.
 These new KOPs are spatially represented on Figure 4.18-1A.

 Visual Simulations Computer-aided drafting and design (CADD), GIS, and GPS allowed for life-size modeling.
 These tools utilize real-world scale and coordinates to locate the PSEGS facilities, other site data, and the camera locations corresponding to three-dimensional (3D) simulation viewpoints.
 The CADD drawings and the KOPs were input into GIS and the camera positioning information was referenced to the 3D data set and the 3D modeling was generated.
 Using the computerized visual simulations, predicted future visual effects of the PSEGS for each KOP are described below.
 Visual contrast rating sheets for the PSEGS are not available for the original nine KOPs; however, contrast rating forms have been completed for the nine new KOPs based on the visual simulations.

-4.18.2 Direct and Indirect Impacts of the PSEGS Project Appearance The PSEGS would convert approximately 3,896 acres (approximately six square miles) of naturally-appearing desert plain to an industrial facility characterized by complex, geometric forms, lines, colors, and textures that are dissimilar to the forms, lines, colors, and textures of the characteristic landscape.
+Direct and Indirect Impacts of the PSEGS Project Appearance The PSEGS would convert approximately 3,896 acres (approximately six square miles) of naturally-appearing desert plain to an industrial facility characterized by complex, geometric forms, lines, colors, and textures that are dissimilar to the forms, lines, colors, and textures of the characteristic landscape.
 Described more fully in Section 3.19, the PSEGS would occur within the Chuckwalla Valley.
-The valley is characterized by its planar basin comprised of sandy soils and incised drainages, the sinuous lines of alluvial fans descending from the more textured bajadas, and the jagged lines and complex forms of the rugged mountains beyond.
+The valley is characterized by the planar basin of the Chuckwalla Valley comprised of sandy soils and incised drainages, the sinuous lines of alluvial fans descending from the more textured bajadas, and the jagged lines and complex forms of the rugged mountains beyond.
 The colors generally transition from light tan basin soils mottled with intermittent patches of desert scrub vegetation; giving rise to the darker browns of the bajadas' desert varnish; to the browns, blues, and pinks of the mountains that lighten with their distance on the horizon.
 See Figure 3.19-1 for a representative photograph depicting the characteristic landscape.
-Palen Solar Electric Generating System Draft SEIS 4.18-2 July 2013